 A considerable amount of training has been undertaken with our operatives in regards to the new service, including how to return the bags/boxes correctly.

-The majority of households across the County will move away from orange bags from the 4th November.
-Other areas, including specific flats, will see the new kerbside scheme rolled out in the following eighteen months and will gradually take on the new receptacles and collections.
+The majority of households across the County have moved away from orange bags.
+Other areas, including specific flats, will see the new kerbside scheme rolled out in the following 18-24 months and will gradually take on the new receptacles and collections.

 A total of five.